First State of the Nation Address

 Alisin na natin ang mga tax deduction na nagiging sanhi lamang ng katakut-takot na corruption.

 The strength of the financial and fiscal sectors partly lies in how we use the realities in the global and regional environment to our benefit.
-Thus we will enhance our relations with the United States, whose economic and military power continues to make it important as a factor in the affairs of the region and in the nation.
+Thus, we will enhance our relations with the United States, whose economic and military power continues to make it important as a factor in the affairs of the region and in the nation.
 We will also strengthen bilateral economic and political relations with Japan, our biggest source of development assistance and a major trading partner.
-And more and more, we will design foreign policy and foreign trade policy in the context of Asean.
-And i ask congress to enact a law giving overseas Filipinos, who continue to play a critical role in the country’s economic and social stability, giving them the right to vote.
+And more and more, we will design foreign policy and foreign trade policy in the context of ASEAN.
+And I ask Congress to enact a law giving overseas Filipinos, who continue to play a critical role in the country’s economic and social stability, the right to vote.

 Preparing our growth sectors of the future enables us to tap the opportunities of the 21st century.